microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/partitionmetadatajson.md

 of an image file.
 Each partition is represented as an object with the following
 attributes:

-type (string):
-Indicates the type of the object.
-In this context, it is always set to "part".

 partitionnum (integer):
 Specifies the partition number.
 Example: 1